BrunoTeixeira1996/dotfiles/README.md

+# What I use

 - I tend to use
-    - Debian for my laptop (i3)
+    - Debian with xfce for my laptop
-    - Xubuntu for my work laptop
+    - PopOS for my work laptop
-    - Ubuntu for vms
+    - Ubuntu server for vms
     - Windows for my desktop and gaming

+# How to automate with Ansible

+- Check `ansible` folder